 Adultery

-Legally speaking, a person commits adultery in Georgia when they have had sexual intercourse with another person other than their spouse.
-Even though both of you were separated and someone committed adultery, it can be used as a ground for divorce.
-This is because both of you were still legally married.
+From a legal standpoint, in Georgia, adultery is defined as engaging in sexual intercourse with a person other than one’s spouse.
+Even if both partners were separated at the time and one committed adultery, it can still serve as a valid ground for divorce because they were still legally married.

-You could prove adultery by direct or circumstantial evidence unless it was done in secret, which will be difficult to prove.
-However, if your spouse had an affair some years or months ago, and you had forgiven them, then adultery will not be a proper ground.
-The reason for this is that your spouse can claim condonation, which is an adultery defense.
+Proving adultery can be done through direct or circumstantial evidence unless it occurred in complete secrecy, which may be challenging to establish.
+However, if your spouse had an extramarital affair some time ago, and you forgave them, adultery may not be a suitable ground for divorce.
+This is because your spouse can assert condonation as an adultery defense, given that you had previously forgiven their actions.

 Domestic Violence